Omegapoint/git-course-lab/scenarios/broken_code_find_faulty_commit_bisect/README.md

 ### Context
 1) There are close to 100 commits
 2) The code fails in the latest commit
-3) There is a commit that you know works
+3) There is a commit that you know works (100 commits back)
 4) There is a way to verify that the code is broken (i.e. a test)

 ### What do you want to achieve?